nhartung/100-days-of-code/log.md

 **Today's Progress**: Added a lot of polish to the Generator object.
 Added the ability for the player to shoot a light at the generator in order to power it.
 Spent some time playing around with a pretty cool shader effect for the Generator object.
 I'm really happy with how it turned out.
 Shaders ftw!

 **Thoughts:** Starting to really see the power of shaders.

+### Day 23 August 24th, 2020

+**Today's Progress**: Added the boost effect to the player.
+Did some refactoring in the process.
+Nothing was difficult today.
+Just using skills that I've already gained.

+**Thoughts:** Tomorrow I should start on some form of GUI.
+Hopefully I'll learn some new skills.